TUO-V/tuo-v.github.io/index.md

 16. The two main processes linking gene to protein are

-1) elongation and termination					2) initiation and transcription _3) transcription and translation_				4) termination and translation
+1) elongation and termination					2) initiation and transcription
+3) _transcription and translation_				4) termination and translation

 17. During translation, the initiation complex is composed of

-1) an RNA polymerase, a DNA molecule, and accessory proteins _2) an mRNA, a tRNA molecule, and two ribosomal subunits_
+1) an RNA polymerase, a DNA molecule, and accessory proteins
+2) _an mRNA, a tRNA molecule, and two ribosomal subunits_
 3) a DNA polymerase, an mRNA molecule, and a polypeptide chain
 4) a tRNA molecule, an amino acid, and an anticodon